Rodenticide campaign - OUR PETITION

 Petition to Mike Penning MP – Minister responsible for Pesticide Regulation

-In 2013 across Britain, the number of Barn Owl nests varied between 45 and 95% lower than normal.
+In 2013 across Britain, the number of Barn Owl nests varied between 24% and 100% down on normal levels.
 Changing climate and habitat loss is part of the picture but Barn Owls are also being killed by powerful rat poisons used on farms across the country.
 Indeed, the latest scientific research shows that 84% of Britain's Barn Owls feed on poisoned prey.
 Some die as a direct result.

 It is highly likely that sub-lethal doses also have a negative impact (see below).
 Rodenticides can be used without any training and product labelling is inadequate and misleading.

 We call upon Government Minister Mike Penning, and the Health and Safety Executive to: